BDC Hamburger Icon

 • Passport fee for business trips

-If an employee purchases supplies for business purposes, the employer can reimburse the expenses at cost.
+If an employee purchases supplies for business purposes, such as office supplies, the employer can reimburse the expenses at cost.

 Travel and transportation

-According to the IRS, travel expenses are ordinary and necessary expenses when an employee has to travel to do their job.
-Employees can be reimbursed for using their personal vehicle for business.
-The IRS sets the standard mileage rate for reimbursing an employee’s business-related use of their vehicle.
-(The commute from home to work is not usually a reimbursable expense.)
+According to the IRS, travel expenses qualify as ordinary and necessary when an employee must travel to perform their job.
+Employees may also be reimbursed for using their personal vehicles for business purposes.
+The IRS sets the standard mileage rate for business-related vehicle use, but commuting from home to work is not typically reimbursable.
+IRS Publication 15-B lists the standard mileage rates that cover driving expenses.

 Transportation expenses are separate from travel expenses that the employee incurs while traveling away from their home area.
-The employer may reimburse transportation expenses if the employee is traveling to a temporary workstation under one of the following circumstances:
+Employers may reimburse transportation expenses when the employee travels to a temporary workstation under the following conditions:

-• The employee travels to one or more regular work locations (not including the employee’s residence).
+• The employee travels to one or more regular business locations (not including the employee’s residence).

-• The residence is the employee’s principal place of business.
+• The employee’s residence serves as their principal place of business.

 Meals and entertainment

-You can reimburse employees for meal and entertainment costs that they incur within the employee’s tax home if those expenses have a clear business purpose.
-Employees can be reimbursed for 100 percent of meal and entertainment costs, although employers can deduct only 50 percent of the cost.
+Employers can reimburse employees for meal and entertainment costs they incur within their tax home if those expenses have a clear business purpose.
+Employees can be reimbursed for 100 percent of meal and entertainment costs, but employers can deduct only 50 percent of the cost.

-You may reimburse employees with a fixed allowance (e.g., fixed travel days or miles).
+You may reimburse employees with a fixed allowance, such as per diem for travel days or miles driven.
 Under this arrangement, the employee has sufficiently accounted for their expenses as long as the reimbursement rates are in line with government-established rates.
-You can find details of the government per diem rates for meals and accommodations on the U.S. General Services Administration website.
-IRS Publication 15-B lists the standard mileage rates to cover driving expenses.
+Details of the government per diem rates for meals and accommodations can be found on the United States General Services Administration website

 Gifts

-If your employees give gifts as part of doing business, you can reimburse them for the cost of those gifts.
-You can deduct a maximum amount of $25 per person per year for gifts.
-If an item your employee gives a client could be considered either a gift or entertainment, it defaults to the entertainment category.
+Corporate gift-giving is common in some industries.
+If your employees purchase client gifts as part of doing business, you can reimburse them for the cost of those gifts.
+The IRS allows businesses to deduct a maximum of $25 per recipient per year for gifts.
+If an item given to a client could be considered either a gift or entertainment, the IRS generally classifies it as entertainment.

 Each of these nontaxable reimbursements falls into its own category with specific guidelines on taxability.